sauvikbiswas/TAODT/posts/discretisation.md

 The example involving the nomenclature of bicycle and its parts is a good, simple example.
 We progressively delved into smaller and smaller scales.
 This process can be done at even lower and lower scales, *ad infinitum*.

 It might be worthwhile to look into an abstract concept and see how this property holds.

+### Mandelbrot and the British coastline

+The important thing to note is that the level at which the act of objectification is carried out is highly dependent on the objects used to build a model of the phenomenon we are trying to observe.
+Since we have touched upon the fractal nature of objectification, let's use the original metaphor proposed by Benoit B. Mandelbrot himself.

+The earliest, well-formulated, published work involving fractals (the term wasn't invented yet) is also the easiest to understand.
+With very little knowledge of mathematics, one can run a thought experiment and understand the recursive nature of objectification.
+The idea that we are going to use here is the well-known coastline paradox.

+The title of his paper contains a question "How Long Is the Coast of Britain?"
+It turns out that it is not easy to answer that question.
+If a person has a ruler that is 100 km long, he has no choice but to divide the jagged lines of the coast into straight lines that measure as multiples of 100 kms.
+The closest answer he would obtain is 2800 km.
+If he used a ruler that is half as long as the previous one, the coastline--now drawn using lines that are multiples of 50 km--would turn out to be 3400 km long.
+It is possible to use a very small ruler that can measure the bends of the molecules that form the edge of the landmass.
+In such a case, he will obtain a coastline that is of massive length!

+This is where we choose a manageable size of ruler--a sensible yardstick of measurement.
+One may ask, "What is sensible?"
+The answer lies in the phenomenon that the observer is trying to interpret using a model that requires a particular level of granularity of objectification.
+If the desired outcome is a rough estimate of the area of Britain measured to the nearest square kilometre, one can use a half-a-kilometre-long ruler.
+If the desired outcome is the set of polygonal boundaries in a surface allocation model of all isolated landmasses of this earth, a larger ruler would do the job.